chriscamacho/gles2framework/README.md

 	groupadd evdev
 	usermod -a -G evdev your_user_name

-you'll need to reboot
+you'll need to log out and back in again

-You can now run your programs from ssh and it will only use the Pi's attached usb keyboard rather than being confused with the ssh console
+You can now run your programs from ssh and it will only use the targets attached usb keyboard rather than being confused with the ssh console

-editing files via ssh (sftp enabled editor) and compiling with a ssh console is the recommended way of developing with this framework
+editing files via ssh (sftp enabled editor) and compiling with a ssh console is the recommended way of developing with this framework if running with a small LCD and you have old tired eyes...

 ### file structure for external libraries